cronkitedata/cronkite-docs/docs/general/02-sourcing.md

 * The timeliness of the data.
 Anything more than two or three years old will be effectively useless for a news article.
 If it's old, you should have a plan for how it will be updated.

 * Data definitions, data dictionaries or record layouts.
 These are maps to the underlying data, and those definitions can prove difficult to understand.

-## Data hunting exercise

-Try selecting a topic and log all of the data sources you can easily find on the subject.
-Be sure to log the link, any documentation you can find, and any concerns you have about the data.
-Finish with a proposal to use one of the sources you've found in a story.